 At Meadow Farm Primary School, we actively promote British Values within our broad curriculum and also through our assemblies and collective worship.
 The school has a positive link with St Mary’s church in Chaddesden.
 We visit their church for Harvest celebrations and they regularly hold assemblies in our school hall, some of their team also support our delivery of the RE curriculum.
-The school is now in the process of becoming involved in the work done with the Hope Centre and a child from Uganda.
-This enables the pupils to develop an understanding of a range of communities and cultures beyond their own.

 At Meadow Farm we have a school council that is made up of representatives voted for by their class peers in their class council meetings.
 There is a boy and girl representative from each class (Reception to year 6) that ensures the pupil voice is heard and acted upon.
 The children significantly audited our curriculum which fed into our school INSET development days.
 There has been fund raising for in house projects (Nursery garden and school library) and those of local and global significance (Comic Relief, Children In Need, Nepal).

 In classes children use voting counters, secret ballots, and learn about the process of majority voting.

 Our Governing Body is comprised of elected representatives from the staff, local authority, parents and co-opted governors (community); they meet at least each term.

 We actively invite parents and carers for their views throughout the year; this is done through individual letters, meetings, a comment box that is on the weekly learning logs, the Head teacher is available on the playground on certain school days and questionnaires are distributed to parents about their children’s learning and experiences of school.